My Claude Code Setup

 6.5 Tips from 6+ Sessions of Iteration

 3. Use the [LEARN] format.
-Every correction Pedro made was tagged and persisted.
-This prevents repeating mistakes.
+Every correction gets tagged and persisted in MEMORY.md.
+This prevents repeating mistakes across sessions.

 4. Trust the adversarial pattern.
 The critic-fixer loop catches things you won’t.
 Let it run.

 5. Verify everything.
-The Stop hook exists for a reason.
-Never skip verification.
+The verification rule exists for a reason.
+Never skip compilation or rendering checks.

 6. Session logs matter.
 Document design decisions, not just what changed.
 Future-you will thank present-you.